Does your "deck" have a roof?

 The following documents create a deck application.
 Please complete and submit all together.

 Filled out in its entirety, signed, and dated.

 We must have this for homeowners doing their own work or hiring a contractor that does not have a valid Dwelling Contractor Qualifier License in the State of WI.

-(Note: A Land Use permit is NOT the same as a building permit.)
+Please Note: A Land Use permit is NOT the same as a building permit.

-If you are in Pierce County (with the exception of the Town of River Falls, the Village of Elmwood, the Village of Spring Valley, or the Village of Ellsworth (ETZ)) you will get your Land Use permit from Pierce County Land Use and Zoning.
-If you are in the ETZ, your zoning will be looked at with this permit application.
+If you are in Pierce County (with the exception of the Town of River Falls, the River Falls ETZ, the Village of Elmwood, the Village of Spring Valley, the Village of Ellsworth, or the Village of Ellsworth ETZ you will get your Land Use permit from Pierce County Land Use and Zoning.
+If you are in the Village of Ellsworth or Village of Ellsworth ETZ, your zoning will be looked at with this permit application.

 St. Croix County-needed if you are near wetlands, drainage easement, etc. *If it is questionable, we require documentation stating that it is not required.

-Design Specifications-Must Include one of the 2 options below.
+7. Design Load Specifications Must Include one of the 2 options below

 Option 1: Design load calculated and stamped by a registered engineer.
-(PLEASE NOTE: We can not accept deck plans from your local home improvement store unless they are accompanied with engineered calculations.
+(PLEASE NOTE: We can not accept deck plans alone from your local home improvement store unless they are accompanied by the worksheet or engineered calculations.
 These stores do not provide engineered calculations.)

 Option 2: The WORKSHEET at the end of Appendix B SPS 325 filled out and showing compliance with the standards in Chapters SPS 320 to 325 APPENDIX B and Appendix C, if applicable.
 (PLEASE NOTE: These standards do not account for privacy screens, planters, built−in seating, hot tubs, stairs for multiple− level decks, etc. Engineering analysis is needed for decks with these designs.